-- (a) The chair of directors must preside as chair at each general meeting if present within 15 minutes after the time appointed for the meeting and willing to act. - (b) The directors present at a general meeting may elect a person present to chair the meeting if: - (i) there is no chair of directors; - (ii) the chair of directors is not present within 15 minutes after the time appointed for the meeting; or - (iii) the chair of directors is present within that time but is not willing to act as chair of the meeting. - (c) Subject to rules 11.5(a) and (b), if at a general meeting: - (i) a chair has not been elected by the directors; or the members present must elect as chair of the meeting another person who is present and willing to act.

-(ii) an elected chair is not available or is not willing to act as a chair of the meeting (or part of the meeting),
+- (a) The chair of directors must preside as chair at each general meeting if present within 15 minutes after the time appointed for the meeting and willing to act. - (b) The directors present at a general meeting may elect a person present to chair the meeting if: - (i) there is no chair of directors; - (ii) the chair of directors is not present within 15 minutes after the time appointed for the meeting; or - (iii) the chair of directors is present within that time but is not willing to act as chair of the meeting. - (c) Subject to rules 11.5(a) and (b), if at a general meeting: - (i) a chair has not been elected by the directors; or - (ii) an elected chair is not available or is not willing to act as a chair of the meeting (or part of the meeting).